Lessons from the Juice Wars

 In its most important decision on the substantiation doctrine in years, the FTC dealt a harsh blow to POM Wonderful and disappointed an enforcement staff that wanted tougher rules.
 Bill MacLeod, partner at Kelley Drye & Warren LLP, and Adam Newton, associate general counsel — associate director at The Procter & Gamble Company, discussed a case in which a divided FTC argued over whether and how well the brand tailored its claims to match the evidence it had.

-This content is available to ANA Members only.
 Please login below or create an account.

 You may already be a member.
 Find out if your company is already an ANA member.